Skip to main content

 • Future of dynamic character animation in video games?๐Ÿ‘€๐ŸŽฎ

-• Seems to be limited to humanoid bipedal characters.
+• Usually limited to humanoid bipedal characters.

 • Not self sufficient.
 Only one component of 3D animation workflow.
 You need to know where to take it next.